-What Is A Larder Fridge? – Everything Explained
+What Is A Larder Fridge? – Kitchen Terms Explained

 If you’ve been shopping around for some new kitchen appliances you may have come across the term larder fridge.
 And you may be wondering, what makes it any different to a regular fridge.
 Fear not!

 In this post, I’ll explain what a larder fridge is, its pros and cons as well as answer some popular questions about the topic.